 Ecosystem services Relative dependency 2 Related supply chains Water supply and quality The majority of our assortment is dependent on the provision of clean freshwater and fertile soil in order to support biomass supply.
-This includes Soil fertility and quality animal products, broadacre crops, and fruits and vegetables.
-Biomass supply Pollination • Some products within our assortment have a high or very high 1 direct dependency on pollination.
-These include (but are not limited to) cocoa, melons, pumpkins and squash, tree nuts, avocados, cucumbers, berries, plums, pears, apples apricots and peaches.
+This includes animal products, broadacre crops, and fruits and vegetables.
+Soil fertility and quality Biomass supply - Pollination n Some products within our assortment have a high or very high 1 direct dependency on pollination.
+These include (but are not limited to) coco melons, pumpkins and squash, tree nuts, avocados, cucumbers, berr plums, pears, apples apricots and peaches.
 We also have an indirect reliance on pollinators through other value chains, e.g., pollination required to produce some crops in feed in animal value chains.
-Level of depender псу Very high High Medium

-- Very high dependency refers to crops that are expected to have a yield reduction of more than 90% without pollinators.
-High-dependency crops are those with an anticipated yield reduction of approximately 40-90% without pollinators. - 2.
-Refers to the proportion of the assessed assortment that has a high or very high direct dependency on the ecosystem service
+Very high dependency refers to crops that are expected to have a yield reduction of more than 90% without pollinators.
+High-dependency crops are those with an anticipated yield reduction of approximately 40-90% without pollinators.

+2. Refers to the proportion of the assessed assortment that has a high or very high direct dependency on the ecosystem service